tomo-ludens/unity-policy-singleton/README.md

 ## Constraints & Best Practices

+### 0. Intentional Constraints (Design Contract)

+This library intentionally enforces constraints to reduce hard-to-debug Unity issues (hidden duplicates, resurrection during quit, and ordering coupling).
+In DEV/EDITOR builds, some of these become fail-fast exceptions.

+* **Main thread only (Play Mode)**: `Instance` / `TryGetInstance` must be called from the main thread.
+* **Exact type required**: A reference where the runtime type does not exactly match `T` is rejected (e.g., a derived type is not accepted).
+* **Avoid inactive/disabled instances**: Inactive/disabled components can be treated as "missing" by Unity find APIs; DEV/EDITOR throws to prevent hidden duplication.
+* **SceneSingleton must be placed**: Scene-scoped singletons are never auto-created; forgetting placement throws in DEV/EDITOR and returns `null` in Player builds.
+* **During quitting**: Singleton access is suppressed (`null` / `false`) as a best-effort guard against resurrection.
+* **Release builds may return null/false**: DEV/EDITOR-only exceptions and logs are stripped by design; callers must handle `null` / `false`.

 ### 1. Seal concrete classes

 Further inheriting from a concrete singleton (e.g., `GameManager`) is not recommended.